Join the MOSHC team

 Careers at MacGregor Outside School Hours Care

-Join our award-winning, not-for-profit, community-based Outside School Hours Care (OSHC) centre, known for its exceptional standards and exceeding rating.
-As part of our team, you will have the opportunity to work in a flexible and inclusive environment, well-resourced with exclusive access.
+Join our not-for-profit, community-based Outside School Hours Care (OSHC) service, recognised for its exceptional standards and long-standing Exceeding rating.
+As a valued team member, you’ll work in a flexible, inclusive and well-resourced environment with exclusive access to quality facilities, all while placing children at the centre of everything we do.

 Educator Role Description